mit-crpg/openmc-workshop/README.md

-Slides and Jupyter Notebooks used for the OpenMC workshop at the PHYSOR 2016 conference in Sun Valley, ID.
+Jupyter Notebooks used for the OpenMC workshop at IRSN in March 2017.